-Quacks offer ridiculous fees for Architectural services that makes them a suitable fit for this desire.
-It’s only a handful of clients that can afford the pay licensed architects well.
+Quacks offer ridiculous fees for Architectural services that make them a suitable fit for this desire.
+It’s only a handful of clients can afford the pay licensed architects well.

 5. Quacks lack professionalism.

 For instance, besides designing for you it’s also the responsibility of architects to follow up on construction and ensure it is built as designed)(of course at a fee).
-Licensed architects understand that it’s their duty to protect the interest of their clients at times and not collude with other professionals or contractor to rip off clients.
-Lastly, licensed architects are under pressured to advice you wrongly because of their desire to get your money immediately.
+Licensed architects understand that it’s their duty to protect the interest of their clients at times and not collude with other professionals or contractors to rip off clients.
+Lastly, licensed architects are under pressure to advise you wrongly because of their desire to get your money immediately.

 How to spot a quack.

-It may be difficult to detect a quack outrightly but the easiest way is to request for the their registration number or certificate with the Architect’s Registration Council of Nigeria (ARCON).
+It may be difficult to detect a quack outrightly but the easiest way is to request their registration number or certificate with the Architect’s Registration Council of Nigeria (ARCON).
 When given, you can confirm the information at the nearest ARCON office.
-Those who are unlicensed will be reluctant to obliged you.
+Those who are unlicensed will be reluctant to oblige you.
 This request may be awkward but it’s your right to know.

-Also, every licensed architects in Nigeria has a seal given to him/her by the regulatory body ARCON.
+Also, every licensed architect in Nigeria has a seal given to him/her by the regulatory body ARCON.
 You should request when you receive drawings that they must be sealed and signed by the architect.
-From the seal you will visibly see the registration number.
+From the seal, you will visibly see the registration number.
 If in doubt of the registration of the architect, take that number to any ARCON office for verification.

 Here is the list of registered architects in Nigeria to verify the registration status of architects.

-Kindly share this article with friends and subscribe to even more interesting post undeneath.
+Kindly share this article with friends and subscribe to even more interesting posts underneath.
 I look forward to reading your comments.